Darylxyx/generator-yx-react/README.md

 # Generator yx
-Basic configuration has been completed base on Webpack.
+Basic configuration has been completed base on Webpack and use NodeJS extended.
-Later,will try to use Gulp or NodeJs extend this.
+Later,will try to use Gulp and something extend this.

 ### Usage